jolobito/SPdel/README.md

 conda install biopython
 pip install plotly #conda install -c plotly plotly

+The pipeline can interpretate output files from PTP and bPTP web server (https://species.h-its.org/) or python distribution (https://github.com/zhangjiajie/PTP).
+For GMYC the pipeline works with the outfile from python version (https://github.com/zhangjiajie/pGMYC), but you can use R version or web server (https://species.h-its.org/gmyc/) and include your results using -X option.
+Please check the example files included.

 How to Use:

 The sequences name should be separate for "_" (e.g. Genus_species_individual) or use -N option for rename sequences